Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/ssh/putty.rst

-and then view the Pageant-PublicKeys.txt.
+and then view the ``Pageant-PublicKeys.txt``.

 .. figure:: images/putty/5.png
    :alt: img5

-I searched for the ssh-rsa entry of the auth key and added the line on the server to the authorized_keys.
+I searched for the ``ssh-rsa`` entry of the auth key and added the line on the server to the authorized_keys.

 **2) PuTTY**